OpenSILEX/docs-community-dev/github.md

 ![github-fork](img/github-fork.png)

 The workflow described in [GitHub guide](https://guides.github.com/introduction/flow/) is the one used in the OpenSILEX community : each additionnal development is made in separate branches forked from a master branch.
-The changes made in those branches are then added to the master branch through pull requests.
+The changes made in those branches are then integrated to the master branch through pull requests.

 Forking the master branch should lead you to your own branch, accessible through GitHub.
 In our example, the local branch is access to through the URL https://github.com/pierreetiennealary/community-dev :